Ramajana05/LWJGL-3DRoom/README.md

 # LWJGL-3DRoom 2020

 Creating the room of Zuul using the light weight java library.
-For a possible game.

 Includes:
 - Different kind of Object to simulate a room.
 - Tetxures to make it look realistic